python-sprints/python-sprints.github.io/pandas/guide/source/pandas_setup.rst

 * An editor (vim, emacs, PyCharm,...).
 Make sure the editor is set up to use 4 spaces for tabs.

-The `pandas contributing guide <https://pandas.pydata.org/pandas-docs/stable/contributing.html>`_ contains detailed instructions on how to set up a pandas devlopment environemnt.
+The `pandas contributing guide <https://pandas.pydata.org/pandas-docs/stable/contributing.html>`_ contains detailed instructions on how to set up a pandas development environment.
 This document is a short summary with some additional information specific to the sprint.